Xaque8787/vodstrm/README.md

 - **Enable toggle** — Turn the integration on or off.
 - **Max Concurrent** — Number of simultaneous downloads (1-10).
 Default is 2.
 - **Container** — Output file format: `mkv` (default), `mp4`, or `ts`.
-- **Retention (days)** — How long failed/cancelled download rows are retained.
+- **Retention (days)** — How long failed download rows are kept before automatic cleanup.
 Default is 90 days.
+Cancelled rows are cleaned after 24 hours.

-The status widget shows queue counts (pending, downloading, completed, failed, total) and a **Process Now** button to trigger the processor immediately.
+The status widget shows queue counts by status (pending, probing, downloading, completed, failed, cancelled, total) and a **Process Now** button to trigger the processor immediately.

 #### Downloads Page